-Action # Action Item Status 6.1 Establish an annual inspection plan that targets high-risk areas for inspection and specifies the percentage of inspections to be reactive and Completed

-Target completion - Nov.
-30, 2021 (Revised from Sep.
+Action # Action Item Status 6.1 Establish an annual inspection plan that targets high-risk areas for inspection and specifies the percentage of inspections to be reactive and proactive, and how inspections are prioritized Completed Target completion - Nov.
+30, 2021 based on risk, urgency, and severity of potential non-compliance.
+(Revised from Sep.
 30, 2021)